 - 2nd August 2012

-Imprint: Academic Press
+- Academic Press

 "Previously published between 1985 and 2004, the reference for sensory professionals and textbook for students is updated again to keep abreast both of sensing technology and of widening applications, primarily in product development in food, beverages, and electronic devices.
 It covers organizing and operating a sensory evaluation program, measurement, test strategy and the design of experiments, discrimination testing, descriptive analysis, affective testing, and strategic applications.
 Academic Press is an imprint of Elsevier." --Reference and Research Book News, October 2012